radiantlogic-v8/documentation-new/documentation/operations-guide/02-cluster-management.md

 If ZooKeeper is deployed in an external ensemble, make sure all nodes are running.

 If ZooKeeper is deployed local, on the same machines as the RadiantOne nodes, make sure it is running on all nodes.
-If ZooKeeper cannot be started on the RadiantOne node that needs to be removed, follow the steps in [Node and/or Services Cannot Be Restarted](#node-andor-services-cannot-be-restarted) instead of the steps in this section.
+If ZooKeeper cannot be started on the RadiantOne node that needs removed, follow the steps in [Node and/or Services Cannot Be Restarted](#node-andor-services-cannot-be-restarted) instead of the steps in this section.

 Make sure all other RadiantOne services are stopped on all nodes.